tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 retrieve the exact command-line strings for each data set and processing step prior to running a command-line.

-This overview introduces the design of a new CWL S4 class in *`systemPipeR`*, as well as the custom command-line interface, combined with the overview of all the common analysis steps of NGS experiments.

 ### Workflow Management with *`SYSargsList`*

-*`systemPipeR`* allows creation (multi-step analyses) and execution of workflow entirely for R, with control, flexibility, and scalability of all processes.
-Furthermore, the workflow execution can be integrated with compute clusters from R, accelerating results acquisition.

-The flexibility of *`systemPipeR's`* new interface workflow management class is the driving factor behind the use of as many steps necessary for the analysis as well as the connection between command-line- or R-based software.
-The connectivity among all workflow steps is achieved by the `SYSargsList` workflow management class.

-`SYSargsList` S4 class is a list-like container where each instance stores all the input/output paths and parameter components required for a particular data analysis step (see Figure 3).

-The `SYSargsList` constructor function will generate the instances, using as data input initial targets files, as well as two-parameter files (for details, see below).
-When running preconfigured workflows, the only input the user needs to provide is the initial targets file containing the paths to the input files (e.g., FASTQ) along with unique sample labels.
-Subsequent targets instances are created automatically, based on the connectivity establish between the steps.
-The parameters required for running command-line software is provided by the parameter (`*.cwl` and `*.yml`)) files described below.

-The class store one or multiple steps, allowing central control for running, checking status, and monitor complex workflows from start to finish.
-This design enhances the systemPipeR workflow framework with a generalized, flexible, and robust design.
+The `SYSargsList` S4 class is a list-like container that stores the paths to all input and output files along with the corresponding parameters used in each analysis step (see Figure 3). `SYSargsList` instances are constructed from an optional targets files, and two CWL parameter files including `*.cwl` and `*.yml` (for details, see below).
+When running preconfigured NGS workflows, the only input the user needs to provide is the initial targets file containing the paths to the input files (e.g., FASTQ) and experiment design information, such as sample labels and biological replicates.
+Subsequent targets instances are created automatically, based on the connectivity establish between each workflow step. *`SYSargsList`* containers store all information required for one or multiple steps.
+This establishes central control for running, monitoring and debugging complex workflows from start to finish.

 <center>